chungtseng96/Mall-Customer-Demographic-Segmentation-with-K-Means-Clustering/README.md

 <br>
 Segmentation using Age and Spending Score <br>
 <img src="/Images/age_spending_wcss.png" width="450" height="350">
-Optimal Number of Clusters: 6
+Optimal Number of Clusters: 6 <br>
 Segmentation using Income and Spending Score <br>
 <img src="/Images/income_spending_wcss.png" width="450" height="350">
-Optimal Number of Clusters: 5
+Optimal Number of Clusters: 5 <br>
 Segmentation using Age, Income and Spending Score <br>
 <img src="/Images/age_income_spending_wcss.png" width="450" height="350">
-Optimal Number of Clusters: 6
+Optimal Number of Clusters: 6 <br>
 <br>
 Now that we know the optimal number of clusters for each combination we can start using the K-Means clustering algorithm.
 To do this efficiently, I created a function that will take a dataframe and the number of clusters as parameters and output the labels of each datapoint, centriods, and the WCSS.